 But where are the most celebrated Christmas markets in Europe?
 Here are our top picks:

-One of the oldest markets of the German speaking world, it begins on the first Friday in Advent (December 1st) when the famous Nuremberg Christkind appears on the balcony of the Church of Our Lady.
-A 90 minute drive from Munich Airport, Nuremberg’s Christmas market features almost two hundred stalls and receives two million visitors each year.
+One of the oldest markets of the German speaking world, it begins on the first Friday in Advent (November 28th) when the famous Nuremberg Christkind appears on the balcony of the Church of Our Lady.
+A 90-minute drive from Munich Airport, Nuremberg’s Christmas market features almost two hundred stalls and receives two million visitors each year.
 Make sure to treat yourself to the local highlights of festive hot chocolate and a bag of roasted chestnuts while you’re there.

 Already experienced Nuremberg?
 There are plenty more Christmas markets in Germany to choose from including Augsburg, Dresden, Erfurt, Frankfurt and Stuttgart.

 The Budapest Christmas Fair and Winter Festival on Vörösmarty Square, in Budapest has become world renowned and growing in popularity each year.
 Not only does it feature festive-filled stalls, but the 18th century Gerbeaud House is transformed into a giant Advent Calendar!
 It really must be seen to be believed J. Be sure to try some ‘kurtoskalacs’ (chimney cake), which is dough wrapped around a pole, baked, and then coated in sugar and cinnamon.

 Krakow’s Christmas market has so much to offer, from the beautiful medieval architecture to incredible handmade goods, not to mention the relatively low prices.
 The Christmas stalls centre around the city’s market square, unchanged in layout since 1257, which adds to the enchanting atmosphere.
 Don’t leave without purchasing a ‘szopki’: a handmade nativity crib for which Krakow is rightly famous or some hand-painted colourful glass baubles, another Polish specialty.